The revolutionary Psychedelic release is perhaps the greatest single of all time

 Watch the original promotional film for “Penny Lane” by The Beatles

-Watch a snippet (full film unavailable) of the original promotional film for “Strawberry Fields Forever” by The Beatles
+Watch the original promotional film for “Strawberry Fields Forever” by The Beatles

 Images and photographs can be from different ranges of sources such as Pinterest, Tumblr etc. except when/where noted.
 If you are the copyright holder and would like them removed or credited, please get in touch.